 What are the costs associated with refinancing?

 Refinancing has several benefits and advantages.
 However, there are closing and mortgage refinance costs which are usually 3% - 5% of the refinance loan amount.
 These fees include the following:

 - Lender fees, mortgage application, and any loan origination charges

 - Home appraisal expenses, documentation, credit report check

 - Escrow fees for property taxes and homeowner’s insurance

 The process of refinancing a mortgage is similar to the process of purchasing a home, here are the general steps to follow:

 - Determine your financial goal: This is one of the most important steps, you should have a clear understanding of why you want to get the refinance and which short- or long-term financial goal it satisfies.
 Do you want to reduce monthly expenses or total interest?
 Change the term?
 Borrow cash?
 Remove insurance?
 Once you are clear on your goal, you can maximize the benefit of your refinance

 - Check your financials: Refinancing to a lower rate requires a good credit score, low debt-to-income (DTI) ratio, and low loan-to-value (LTV) ratio.
 Check your financials and equity in the home to ensure you will qualify for a lower mortgage refinance rate.

-- Search for the best refinance rate: In order to get the best rate, it is essential to shop multiple lenders and ensure the refinance and closing fees aren’t too high.
+- Search for the best refinance rates: In order to get the best rate, it is essential to shop multiple lenders and ensure the refinance and closing fees aren’t too high.